threewide/react-portfolio/README.md

 ## Description

-The React portfolio is a website that displays a web developers different projects that they have worked on with: links, a brief summary of the web developer, shows their resume and  provides contact info.
+The React portfolio is a multi-page website that displays a web developers different projects that they have worked on with: links, a brief summary of the web developer, shows their resume and  provides contact info.

 ## Table of Contents